-Layout the job
+Layout the Job

-Measure out from the ends of your starting wall the width of the plank plus 3/8" for expansion and mark both ends.
-Where possible lay the flooring at 90° angles to the floor joists.
+Measure out from the ends of your starting wall the width of the plank plus plank thickness for expansion and mark both ends.
+Where possible, lay the flooring at 90° angles to the floor joists.
 Make a chalk line along the starting wall using the marks you made.